 How much money should you keep in your teenager’s checking account?

-How much money you keep in your teen’s checking account will depend on a variety of factors.
+How much money you keep in your teen’s checking account will depend on various factors.
 How much can you afford to pay in allowance or fees for chores?
 Is your child earning any money of their own they can deposit?
 Do they typically receive cash gifts for birthdays or holidays?

 Keep in mind, funds in teen checking accounts are FDIC insured up to the federal limit of $250,000 per account holder, per account type.
 In the case of jointly held accounts with a parent and a minor, these accounts are insured for $500,000 in total, or up to $1 million if you have linked checking and savings.